 The work of Christ at Holy Rosary is supported by parishioners who have embraced the biblical ideals of Stewardship Tithing.

 - Offering for our Food Pantry: Coffee, tea, cereal, Parmalat milk, canned fruit, canned green beans, tuna, pasta and sauce.

 SAINTS AND SPECIAL OBSERVANCES

-Tuesday: Tuesday of Holy Week
+Tuesday: Tuesday within the Octave of Easter

-Wednesday: Wednesday of Holy Week
+Wednesday: Wednesday within the Octave of Easter;

 READINGS FOR THE WEEK

 Monday: Acts 2:14, 22-33; Ps 16:1-2, 5, 7-11;

 Wednesday: Acts 3:1-10; Ps 105:1-4, 6-9; Lk 24:13-35